itsazoo/SENG480C-A3/Attention and Interfacing with Devices/Directing Visual Attention with AR.md

  | *Figure 4: Attention Funnel Test Environment and Participant* |
  [Image Source](https://www-tandfonline-com.ezproxy.library.uvic.ca/doi/pdf/10.2753/MIS0742-1222230408?needAccess=true)

-The test found that the attention funnel decreased the visual search time by 22 percent overall, or approximately 28 percent for the visual search phase alone, and 14 percent over its next fastes

-It also results indicate that the attention funnel interface has the lowest mental workload (M = 44.64, SD = 16.96), comparing to the visual highlight interface (M = 54.57, SD = 18.26) and the audio interface (M = 55.57, SD = 12.43).

-The interface increased user's consistency by an average of 65 percent and 56 percent over the next best interface.
+The test found that the attention funnel decreased visual search times by 22 percent overall.
+It also found that the attention funnel interface induced the lowest mental workload (M = 44.64, SD = 16.96), compared to the visual highlight interface (M = 54.57, SD = 18.26) and the audio prompt (M = 55.57, SD = 12.43).
+It also increased user's consistency by an average of 65 percent and 56 percent over the next best interface.

 The results can be viewed graphically in Figure 5, and Figure 6 below.